 Coffee anyone?

 A bonus pantry staple that we just had to mention are comfort foods.
-They don’t necessarily need to be coffee or sweets (although having a well-stocked coffee supply and a stash of chocolate for mom is a must in our home!), so consider the items that bring you comfort and keep some extras on the pantry shelf, in the freezer, or wherever makes sense.
+They don’t necessarily need to be coffee or sweets (although having a well-stocked coffee supply, especially green coffee beans for roasting coffee at home, plus a stash of chocolate for mom is a must in our home!), so consider the items that bring you comfort and keep some extras on the pantry shelf, in the freezer, or wherever makes sense.

 The biggest thing to remember in stocking up your pantry is that it doesn’t have to happen overnight, but it should happen.